-Volkswagen et al. and the VW Dealers appealed against the Amsterdam Court's judgment.
+Volkswagen et al. and the VW Dealers appealed against the Amsterdam District Court's final judgment,1

 On 6 April 2022, a hearing took place to determine the further course of proceedings.
 The Amsterdam Court of Appeal has ordered that the appeal proceedings are divided into the following two phases:

-Phase 1 Full legal debate about the admissibility and merits of the foundation's claims;

-Phase 2 The amount of price reduction to which Dutch car owners are entitled to.
+- Phase 1 Full legal debate about the admissibility and merits of the foundation's claims; - Phase 2 The amount of price reduction to which Dutch car owners are entitled to.

-Volkswagen et al. and the VW dealers will submit their statement of appeal by the end of September 2022.
+Volkswagen et al. and the VW dealers submitted their statements of appeal on 27 September 2022.